liao961120/snippets/eq.md

 :::: {.body}

 ::: {.side .side-right}
-This site is built with Yihui's [*simple HTML article*](https://yihui.org/en/2023/10/html-article/) format.
+The theme of this site is based on Yihui's [*simple HTML article*](https://yihui.org/en/2023/10/html-article/).
 :::

 [liao961120/snippets](https://github.com/liao961120/snippets) holds the TeX snippets I've used to code equations and TikZ graphs.
 To search the content inside the `.tex` files contained in this repo, run: